qin-work/Benchmate_doc_ccm/ReadMe/Literature.md

 are similarly processed to the full text data.
 All of this can be permanantly stored in a database for later retrieval and analysis
 (more on that later, see knowledge_base module).

-# Literature Module

-A module for searching and processing scientific literature from PubMed and arXiv, with functionality to download papers, extract content, and analyze metadata.

 ## Classes Overview

 - `LitSearch`: Search for papers across scientific databases